 Please note: Students will be formally enrolled into programs by the respective RTO either in late November, early December or at the commencement of the following year.
 For example, Box Hill Institute conducts formal enrolments in late November/early December.
 Each RTO has a different enrolment process.
 Please refer to the IMVC VET Handbook for further details.

-IMVC offers a VET brokerage role to member schools, which includes:
+IMVC offers a VET facilitation role to member schools, which includes:

 - Conducting an environment scan to identify: